-- 6.2.2 A dead badger was recorded on the main road immediately to the south of the site in 2009 (see 'Survey Results' for further information), however there are no other records held adjacent to the site or for the site itself. - 6.2.3 A main badger sett is located within 1km-2km approx 1.5 km of the site.
+6.2.2 A dead badger was recorded on the main road immediately to the south of the site in 2009 (see 'Survey Results' for further information), however there are no other records held adjacent to the site or for the site itself.

-- 6.2.4 There are a number (7) of other badger setts within 1-2km of the site as observations made over 30 years ago but none adjacent to or for the site itself. - 6.2.5 There are a further 26 badger records (not setts) within the 2km of the site, the nearest of which is located approximately 700m from the site boundary.
+- 6.2.3 A main badger sett is located approximately 1km-2km northeast of the site (location sensitive). - 6.2.4 There are a number (7) of other badger setts within 1-2km of the site as observations made over 30 years ago but none adjacent to or for the site itself. - 6.2.5 There are a further 26 badger records (not setts) within the 2km of the site, the nearest of which is located approximately 700m from the site boundary.
 The exact locations are not disclosed.